MiloPow/Dynamic-Tests/README.md

 **Changes made from last commit:**

-- Added file deletino functionality to FileManager and implemented in MyTestFactory
+- Fixed file deletion so that it works right after the file has been created

 **Next tasks:**

-- Currently file can only be deletede if load option was used (it wont work after creating a file).
-This must be fixed.
+- Test existing functionality to ensure everything works

+- Figure out how to create and run dynamicTests so that the ASpec can be runned